 The NDIS Audit Process: A Step-By-Step Guide for Providers

-Starting an NDIS business as a care provider is often burdensome due to heavy regulations regarding registration, policies and procedures, and the audit process.
+Operating an NDIS organisation is a great responsibility governed by regulation through registration, policies and procedures, and the audit process.

 Although registration and policies present their own challenges, certainly one of the biggest unknowns as an NDIS provider is the audit process…

 We hear so many questions on this topic:

 - Do we really have to take it?